Prerit-Bhagat/Deep-Learning-for-Real-Estate-Price-Prediction/README.md

 ## **Results**
 ![image](https://github.com/user-attachments/assets/e392a570-a77d-4fbb-a458-d3d9e273c225)
-Note - Rest of Graphs (pairplots,histograms and more) are in Result Folder
+Note - Rest of Graphs (pairplots, histograms, and more) are in the Result Folder